PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

 Sphinx: ifconfig Directive
 ==========================

-In the Sphinx documentation, you can find a wonderfull documentation `How to use ifconfig`_.
+In the Sphinx documentation, you can find a documentation `How to use ifconfig`_.

 This can be used with `How to overwrite configuration parameter`_.